grafana/jsonnet-libs/csp-mixin/README.md

    See example below:

    ```
-   alb_loadbalancers: [
+   avm_overview: [
-      g.panel.row.new('SNAT Ports'),
-      this.grafana.panels.alb_snatports
+     # the row definition is optional.
+You can show all panels together without to group them by row.
+     g.panel.row.new('Overview'),

+     this.grafana.panels.azurevm.avm_instance_count
       + g.panel.timeSeries.gridPos.withW(12)
-      + g.panel.timeSeries.gridPos.withH(8),
+      + g.panel.timeSeries.gridPos.withH(5),
-   ],

-   # or without any row (just the panels)
-   avm_overview: [
-      this.grafana.panels.avm_availability
+     this.grafana.panels.azurevm.avm_availability
-      + g.panel.timeSeries.gridPos.withW(24)
+      + g.panel.timeSeries.gridPos.withW(12)
-      + g.panel.timeSeries.gridPos.withH(2),
+      + g.panel.timeSeries.gridPos.withH(5),
-   ],
+      ...
+   ]
    ```
 6. Add your dashboard definition to the `dashboards.libsonnet` file.
-You can define a unique signal for gcp and azure dashboard or specify a dashboard just for one of the provider (azure or gcp).
+   You can define a unique signal for **gcp** and **azure** dashboard or specify a dashboard just for one of the providers (azure or gcp).
 See example below:
    ```
    +
    if csplib.config.uid == 'azure' then